Ashanti and Nelly's Romance Timeline: From Young Love to Parenthood

 "Time for an unforgettable night," the venue commented in reply to her post.

-After months of rumors and speculation, Ashanti officially announced on April 17, 2024, that she and Nelly were expecting their first child together.
+After months of rumors and speculation, Ashanti officially announced on April 17, 2024, that she and Nelly are expecting their first child together.

 She shared the news in a fun Instagram video.
 In the clip, Ashanti's friends and team are helping her prepare for a glamorous event, asking how long she needs to get ready.